Zhen Zhang ☕️

 About Me

 Zhen Zhang is currently a Postdoctoral Researcher at the University of Adelaide, working with Prof. Javen Qinfeng Shi.
 Previously, he was a postdoctoral research fellow in the Department of Computer Science at the National University of Singapore under the supervision of Prof. Lee Wee Sun.
-He received a PhD in Computer Science from Northwestern Polytechnical University (Xi’an, China) under the supervision of Prof. Yanning Zhang.
+He received a PhD in Computer Science from Northwestern Polytechnical University (Xi’an, China).
 During Nov.
 2012 to Dec.
 2014, he was a visiting student at Australian Centre for Visual Technologies, University of Adelaide, under the supervision of Prof. Anton van den Hengel and Prof. Javen Qinfeng Shi.
 He completed his bachelor degree in Computer Science in 2010 at School of Computer Science and Engineering, Northwestern Polytechnical University, Xi’an, China.

 Interests